Daddy's Home 2

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Brad and Dusty have achieved "co-dad" harmony, successfully co-parenting their blended family with the kids thriving under their joint custody arrangement..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Brad's over-emotional father Kurt and Dusty's tough, macho father arrive unannounced for Christmas, immediately creating tension and threatening the co-dad balance..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.